jurem/SicTools/index.md

   * and more

-See also http://jurem.github.io/SicTools/ for the main page as well as https://github.com/jurem/SicDemos for several examples.
+See also a companion project [SicDemos](https://github.com/jurem/SicDemos) for several example assembly programs.
+Available under BSD 2-Clause license.

 Installation
 ------------